khoih-prog/EthernetWebServer/README.md

 #### New in v1.0.8

-1. Fix W5x00 support for ESP8266 boards.
+1. Fix W5x00 support for ESP8266 and many more boards.

 #### New in v1.0.7